header

 You will also need to know what is worth keeping.
 A beginner at collecting sea glass has the tendency to keep every shard found.
 A collector knows what is valuable, whether to take it home with him or leave it in the waterline to become more tumbled.

-Then - Grading Your Sea Glass and learning the Rare Colors.
+Expand your knowledge with: Grading Your Sea Glass and learning the Rare Colors

 And if you are thinking of buying sea glass: